 However, you must NOT travel outside the UK before you have received your new BRP, as doing so will be treated as a withdrawal of your on-going UK visa application and you may be refused entry at the UK border.

 We need to know your immigration status.
 You must inform us once you have made your application and posted your documents.

-Once you have provided your biometrics information, a decision will be made on your application by a Home Office caseworker.
 The Home Office aims to process your application within eight weeks of you submitting your application (however this can take longer during busy periods).
 We are unable to speed up this process.

 Your new leave to remain will be issued as a Biometric Residence Permit (BRP).
 A BRP is a small plastic card which states your personal information, your biometric information and your immigration status and conditions.
 You need to check your BRP carefully to check it includes all the correct information and that there are no errors.